grpc/grpc-community/contributor_ladder.md

 Maintainer.

 Process of becoming a maintainer:
-1. Any current Maintainer may nominate a current Reviewer to become a new Maintainer, by opening a PR to [maintainers.md](contributors/maintainers.md).
+1. Any current Maintainer may nominate a current Lieutenant to become a new Maintainer, by opening a PR to [maintainers.md](contributors/maintainers.md).
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
 3. A majority of the current Maintainers (as listed in [maintainers.md](contributors/maintainers.md)) must then approve the PR.